kaungthant-w/expense-android/ANALYTICS_TRANSLATION_COMPLETE.md

 ### **Step 1: Launch the App**
 ```
-Open HsuPar Expense app on your device/emulator
+Open Hsu Expense app on your device/emulator
 ```

 ### **Step 2: Test Analytics in English (Default)**